wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/office365-module.rst

 subscriptions\\subscription
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section configure the content types from where collect audit logs, following are described some examples of the subscription types able to configure:
+This section configures the content types from which to collect audit logs.
+These are the subscription types that can be configured:

 - Audit.AzureActiveDirectory: User identity management.
 - Audit.Exchange: Mail and calendaring server.